ojthomas7/quantum-teleportation/README.md

 Next, consider an EPR pair in the $|\beta_{00}$ state.
 There are four Bell states, however this one is chosen for convenience.

 $$|\beta_{00} \rangle = \frac{1}{\sqrt{2}} (|00⟩ + |11⟩)$$

+The qubits in this EPR pair are separated in space.